David Paterson, 1802–1886?> (aged 84 years)

 Marriage of a sister

-Address: Parish of Stirling Note: Perth the 22 June 1839 contracted - William Finlayson, weaver in the Parish of Stirling and Margaret Paterson in the East Church Parish of Perth, daughter of the late David Paterson weaver there - Elder James Boag.
-The Persons before named were regularly proclaimed and Married the 12th day of July said year by the Rev. Alexander Leitch, Minister of the Gospel of Stirling. |
+Note: Perth the 22 June 1839 contracted - William Finlayson, weaver in the Parish of Stirling and Margaret Paterson in the East Church Parish of Perth, daughter of the late David Paterson weaver there - Elder James Boag.
+The Persons before named were regularly proclaimed and Married the 12th day of July said year by the Rev. Alexander Leitch, Minister of the Gospel of Stirling.

 Birth of a daughter